 In this day and age, the one main reason why our generation does not achieve much is that we lack one of the most important things: experience.
 Unlike the millennials who have a decade of experience in the industry and have the required knowledge, they saw the various trends that occur in their respective industry and hence they well equipped in carrying and handling business.

 Millennials are very well educated and equipped to handle unwanted situations and emergencies.
 Also, the experience is the main reason why most millennials have exceptionally good leadership skills.

-The above reason do not hold back the current generation to achieve accomplishments.
-There are certain skills that are needed to be acquired from experience and not just from studying.
+The above reason does not hold back the current generation to achieve accomplishments.
+Certain skills need to acquired from experience and not just from studying.

 Lessons They Didn’t Teach You in School:

 Being emotionally intelligent is a skill that you acquire by constantly keeping in touch with people and considering their feelings and aspirations.
 There are no classes on being emotionally intelligent.

 Things, like learning the atmosphere of the room and reading its nature and also recognizing someone else’s emotions and feelings, is the key to making the workplace less awkward.

 If the situation is a little too awkward then it might come off as unprofessional.
 To avoid this situation, communicate clearly and try to prove what you have in your mind.
 This should be done most appropriately.

 2. Be personable and not personal: